Vitamins for Body Odor: How to Fight BO Naturally

 Say Bye Bye to BO

-Before you drain your bank account on chemical cosmetics, consider the root causes of body odor.
-Simple changes in your diet can have a huge impact.
+Before investing in cosmetics, consider the root causes of body odor.
+Simple changes in your diet may have a positive impact on your overall well-being.

-Next, make a few changes to your diet to eliminate BO triggers.
+Next, make a few changes to your diet to address potential triggers of body odor.

 FAQ

-To prevent body odor, avoid foods that release strong-smelling metabolites, such as sulfur-containing vegetables (e.g., onions, asparagus), cruciferous vegetables (e.g., broccoli, cauliflower), spices (e.g., cumin, curry), alcohol, spicy foods, red meat, dairy, eggs, fried foods, and processed foods.
+To support a balanced natural scent, it may be helpful to limit foods that can release strong-smelling metabolites.
+These include sulfur-containing vegetables (e.g., onions, asparagus), cruciferous vegetables (e.g., broccoli, cauliflower), spices (e.g., cumin, curry), alcohol, spicy foods, red meat, dairy, eggs, fried foods, and processed foods.

-Yes, taking supplements like magnesium, zinc, probiotics, and a vitamin B complex can help manage body odor.
-These supplements support healthy skin, regulate sweat production, and improve your metabolism, all of which can reduce body odor.
+Yes, supplements like magnesium, zinc, probiotics, and vitamin B complex may help support a balanced natural scent.
+These nutrients can promote healthy skin, support normal sweat production, and contribute to overall wellness, which may influence body odor.

 1. https://my.clevelandclinic.org/health/symptoms/17865-body-odor